-Lost property is kept on the blue trolley by the community notice board.
+Lost property is kept on the blue trolley under the Learning Centre shelter.
 This may be checked by parents during school hours.
 We ask that parents name their child's clothing.

 Kapa Haka at Tamatea Primary gives our tamariki the opportunity to develop and demonstrate our mana values as they learn and perform a variety of waiata and haka.
 Many of these are from Kahungunu and some have been specifically written for us.
 We believe it is important that our tamariki also learn about the whakamārama (meaning) and tito (composers) behind the waiata and haka we teach alongside the protocols of pōhiri and performing.

 For many years we have been involved in the Tamatea Schools festival which is held each year and includes the seven schools in our Kāhui Ako.
 Recently we started a Senior Roopū for our Year 5 and 6 tamariki, we meet weekly and focus on building confidence and leadership through Kapa Haka.

 We are extremely lucky to have Ben Evans, who is a qualified Taekwon-Do instructor, working in our school.
 All classes receive a weekly lesson from Ben during school hours.
 Children also have the opportunity to participate in grading and qualify for the various coloured belts.